-If either batter is dismissed Run out, the run in progress when the wicket is put down shall not be scored, but any runs completed by the batters shall stand, together with any runs for penalties awarded to either side.
-See clauses 18.6 (Runs awarded for penalties) and 18.8 (Runs scored when a batter is dismissed).
+If either batsman is dismissed Run out, the run in progress when the wicket is put down shall not be scored, but any runs completed by the batsmen shall stand, together with any runs for penalties awarded to either side.
+See clauses 18.6 (Runs awarded for penalties) and 18.8 (Runs scored when a batsman is dismissed).